 4. You can also find some of the oldest buildings and streets in the oldest city in the U.S.

-It’s no surprise that the oldest city in America would also have some of the oldest buildings and oldest streets.
+It’s no surprise that the oldest city in Florida – and in America – would also have some of the oldest buildings and oldest streets.
 Notably, St. Augustine is home to the oldest house, oldest school house, and oldest maritime port in the U.S. All three buildings have been preserved and converted into museums for visitors to have a glimpse into what life used to be like hundreds of years ago.
 You can also walk Avilés Street, the oldest public street dating back to 1570, and visit Mission Nombre de Dios, where the first Holy Mass was led by Father Francisco Lopez in 1565.

 5. You’ll run into more ghosts and pirates in St. Augustine than you ever have before

 If ghosts and pirates are your thing, well you’re in luck because St. Augustine has plenty of ghost tours and pirate museums to satisfy your craving of the dark and supernatural.
 Want to combine your love of ghosts AND pirates?
 Then you’ll want to sign up for the Haunted Pirate Ghost Trip on the Pirate Ship Black Raven for a fully immersive experience interacting with the many ghosts and pirates of St. Augustine.

 Want a local guide to take you around?
 Then you’ll want to check out some of our favorite guided tours below:

 6. But if you get too spooked, there are plenty of bars you can go to in St. Augustine to shake it off